marcosantos98/idk/readme.md

 - Basic math: +, -, *, /
 - Conditions: if
 - Loop: while
-- Memory Access: read and right
+- Memory Access: read and write

 ### Function declaration and call:
 - Functions require blocks even if they are empty.